k4tt0/Personal_finance-tracker/README.md

     2.2 Non-Functional Requirements - Remote Hosting:
 The application will be hosted on a server, accessible to anyone.
     - Responsiveness:
-The app will be responsive, ensuring usability on desktops, tablets, and smartphones.
+The app will be responsive, ensuring usability on desktops.
     - Data Security:
 User data will be securely stored and transmitted using Firebase's security protocols.